zibbini/vimbaPy/README.md

 sudo -H python3.8 -m pip install .

 ```

+For installing the pymba or VimbaPython module specifically, see the corresponding branches for further installation information.

 #### Known installation errors

 Doing a normal pip installation may not work and so you may need to install `vimbaPy` for the version of python you intend to use (please see above).